Llanvaches

 The population rose to 402 by the 2011 census.

 Location

 Llanvaches is located roughly midway between the market town of Chepstow and the centre of Newport.
 The village lies just north of the A48 road and below Wentwood, with both Newport centre and Chepstow about 7 mi distant.

 History

 The village is named after Saint Maches (Latin: Machuta), a daughter of Saint Gwynllyw or Woolos and sister of Saint Cadoc, who according to tradition lived a humble life as a shepherdess in the 5th century but was killed by robbers stealing her finest ram.
 Saint Tathan, Abbot of nearby Caerwent, to whom the murderers confessed their crime, built a church on the spot where she was killed, which became known as Merthyr Maches and later Llanfaches (the letter m mutating to -f- in Welsh).

 The parish church largely dates from the 14th century and is dedicated to Saint Dubricius (Welsh Dyfrig), with Bishops Transcripts dating back to 1725.
+The church is Grade II listed building.
+The minister is Revd D. C. Frett.